How to Build a Blogging Application Like Headbanger Blogs

 4. Routing and Pages (App Router)

-This project uses the App Router (app/ directory) to define pages.
+This project uses the App Router (app/ directory) to define pages and server-side render the blog files.

 4.1 Home page – list of all posts